Francis-Ebere-Emeafu/carehome/README.md

 # carehome
-CareHome WebApp to manage patients and report contents
+CareHome WebApp to manage patients and report news in the HumanCare industry